Do I need any previous experience?

 What equipment is needed?

-You will need the basics; good broken in boots, layered clothing, a rucksack and water bottle.
+You will need the basics; good broken-in lightweight boots or trail runners, layered clothing, a rucksack and water bottle.
 Walking poles are recommended but not mandatory.
 An experienced Guide will be leading your group and will help you as you go and also provide some tuition so you’ll learn new skills along the way.
-Add to this your tent, sleeping mat and sleeping bag for the over night wild camps as well as a stove, pot and camp meals.
+Add to this your tent, sleeping mat and sleeping bag for the overnight wild camps as well as a stove, pot and camp meals.
 Each guest is provided with a comprehensive kit list when booking.

 How fast do you walk?